microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/MS-RDPEGFX_ClientTestDesignSpecification.md

 | H264 Codec Test| 14| 3| 4| 10| 0|
 |  **Summary**|  **151**| **16**|  **25**|  **126**| 0|

-The total BVT case number is 12, non-BVT(P0+P1）case is 124, P2 case is 0 and the all case number is 133.
+The total BVT case number is 16, non-BVT case is 135, P2 case is 0 and the all case number is 151.

 ### <a name="_Toc427065100"/>Test Cases Description
 The test suite is a synthetic RDP server.
 In the following descriptions, all instances of the term “Test Suite” can be understood as the RDP server.